SegoCode/RepositoryTemplate/README.md

 Provide a simple, step-by-step guide on how to set up and start using the application.

+> [!NOTE]
+> Highlights information that users should take into account, even when skimming.

+> [!TIP]
+> Optional information to help a user be more successful.

 > [!IMPORTANT]
-> Highlight critical information about the application setup or initial configuration that users must be aware of.
+> Crucial information necessary for users to succeed.

 > [!WARNING]
-> Mention any common issues or warnings that users might encounter during the installation or while using the app.
+> Critical content demanding immediate user attention due to potential risks.

-> [!NOTE]
+> [!CAUTION]
-> Include additional notes or tips that can help users get more out of the application.
+> Negative potential consequences of an action.

 ### Available Parameters